ztfo/7thst.music/README.md

 - **Latebloomer EP** - A collection to dance to
 - **explorations 001** - Experimental sound design and ambient textures
-- **works in progress** - Ongoing musical experiments and unreleased tracks
 - **experiments** - Sound design explorations and audio sketches

 ### Music Plug-ins